-- 6. Quarriers was set up as I expected it to be, but bigger than I expected.
-When you went in the front gate, the offices were on the left hand side, and then you went up a road to the cottages.
-There was a church, and at the top a big hall and a school.
-Further down there was a park or playground area, a grocer's shop, a laundry, and a store.
-We had meat, eggs and vegetables delivered to us. - 7.
+- 5. When you went in the front gate, the offices were on the left hand side, and then you went up a road to the cottages.
+There was a church, laundry, and at the top a big hall and a school.
+Further down there was a park or playground area, a grocer's shop and a store.
+We had meat, eggs and vegetables delivered to us. - 6.
 We had one child assistant in our cottage and a domestic helper, Mrs McFeeley.
 We called her Mrs Mack.
-She live nearby Quarriers village.
+She lived nearby Quarriers village.
 We kept in touch with her after we left, but she died last year.
 The child assistants changed over the years we were there.
 First, there was Nancy Douglas, then a girl called Joan from the Isle of Skye and finally a girl called Else, from Holland.

-8. There were other staff who worked at Quarriers who had specialist trades, like the plumber Ernie Bental.
+7. There were other staff who worked at Quarriers who had specialist trades, like the plumber Ernie Bental.
 We felt supported by Quarriers.
 We felt we were provided for adequately to allow us to look after children.